gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-22-tom-moulton-father-of-the-disco-mix.md

 _BM: Don't you find that that distorts the vocal performance?_

 TM: No; I speeded that up a little bit, but what that does is it puts things up in a higher range and makes the drums a little brighter.
 It makes the voice a little higher, and if you roll off the bottom and put more highs on the voice, you can almost make like she's really screaming, like she's really into the record.
 I've done that with a lot of records, where it sounds like they're singing their ass off, but they're not, 'cause it's done technically.
-I did that on 'Leavin' The Good Life Behind', by Phyllis Hyman on Private Stock, (Unfortunately that one wasn't a hit) and on 'Just Can't Say Goodbye', by The Philly Devotions.
+I did that on 'Leavin' The Good Life Behind', by Phyllis Hyman on Private Stock, (unfortunately that one wasn't a hit) and on 'Just Can't Say Goodbye', by The Philly Devotions.
 I suppose my all-time favourite mix is 'I'll Be Holding On' by Al Downing.
 The radio stations here played the long B side on that; they never once played the short one.
 Stations started playing the long versions, like on 'Do It 'Til You're Satisfied', what they call the disco mix.
 I was thrilled when I heard that.

 _BM: The disco mix on 'I Don't Know If I Can Make It', by Dawson Smith, sounds toppier than the vocal A side, especially the guitar and percussion._